There's always next year in sports, and the grid for the 2025 Formula One season is almost set amid a flurry of activity.

 Things had been quiet at Haas, a little too quiet, as it was the last team to make any driver announcements.

 That all changed on July 4 with the news that Oliver Bearman had signed a multi-year contract.
-The 19-year-old competes in F2 and is a reserve driver for both Ferrari and Haas.
+The 19-year-old competed in F2 this year while serving as a reserve driver for Ferrari and Haas.
 He made his F1 debut during the Saudi Arabian Grand Prix, filling in for Sainz, who missed the race while recovering from emergency appendix surgery.
-Bearman finished seventh to earn six points and is still 14th in the championship — higher than seven full-time drivers.
+Bearman also subbed for Kevin Magnussen twice and finished 18th in the standings with seven points.

 As it turned out, it'll be a complete overhaul for Haas as the team confirmed Ocon for the second seat on July 25.
 Ocon will become the first grand prix winner to race for Haas in team history.